 “Let not your hearts be troubled.
 Believe in God; believe also in me.
 In my Father’s house there are many rooms.
 If it were not so, would I have told you I go to prepare a place for you?
 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.”

 When will he "come again?"
 Jesus taught he’s here in the poor, the stranger, the hungry, the troubled, the neighbor, the sick (the suffering alcoholic), the incarcerated...(Matthew 25:31-40).
 “As you did for the least of these....”

 The events flowed quickly that night into the next day.
-After Jesus prayed and sweat blood in Gethsemane, he was arrested by Roman soldiers; next, the political authority, Pontius Pilate, washed his hands and turned "an innocent man" over to be lynched as demanded by the will of the crowd egged on by the religious authorities.
+After Jesus prayed in anguish to the point of sweatung blood in Gethsemane, her surrendered to God's will, and was promptly arrested by Roman soldiers; next, the political authority, Pontius Pilate, washed his hands and turned "an innocent man" over to be lynched as demanded by the will of the crowd egged on by the religious authorities.

 Next came whipping torture whereby most of his skin was ripped open, his flesh further lashed, followed by carrying his own cross to the top of a hill, jeered, stoned, whipped, spat on, and mocked as he went.
 Finally, on the cross, four nails were pounded into him; he died after calling out heartbreakingly to the Father, his Spirit broken.
 "Abba, abba, why have you forsaken me?"
 His body was taken down and removed to a tomb guarded by Roman soldiers.

 NOTHING was "good" about "Good Friday" any more that anything is good about a day a human being is lynched.
 The conventional name seems to be a white-washing mask for the horror of the truth;